Montauk, New York: Climate

-Montauk has a humid subtropical climate (Cfa), under the Köppen climate classification, and using the 0 C isotherm, is one of the northernmost locations in North America with this climate type.
+Montauk has a humid subtropical climate (abbreviated Cfa) closely bordering on a temperate oceanic climate (abbreviated Cfb), and using the 0 C isotherm, is one of the northernmost locations in North America with this climate type.
 The presence of the Atlantic Ocean brings warmer winters than inland areas of the same latitude as well as cooler springs and summers: despite an extensive urban heat island and warmer lows throughout much of the year, Central Park in Manhattan, as compared to Montauk, averages twice as many days with a low reaching 10 °F or below.
 The monthly daily average temperature ranges from 34.4 °F in January to 74.0 °F in July.
 There is 44.31 in of precipitation annually, with a slight dry season in summer and wet season in late fall and early winter.
-Montauk's warm subtropical climate makes it a popular vacation destination in the winter for New Yorkers and people from upstate New York.

 According to the United States Department of Agriculture's Agricultural Research Service, Montauk is in Plant Hardiness Zone 7b/8a, with an annual average extreme minimal temperature of 10 degrees Fahrenheit, which allows subtropical plants to grow that would otherwise only be able to grow in the Deep South.